CSCfi/bastion/README.md

 Creating a host into a bastion host using ansible.
 =======
 We can make a host into bastion host easily.
-We can use ansible to automate our all settings.
+We can use ansible to automate our most of settings.
 To make a host into bastion host, we need to first clone the repository.
 ```
 [cloud-user@bastion]$ git clone https://github.com/khabiruddin/bastion.git